How to Generate Random Numbers using Arduino

 Output

-If you press the reset button on Arduino to restart the sketch, the first lines of random numbers will be unchanged.
+If you press the reset button on Arduino to restart the sketch, the first lines of random no’s will be unchanged.

 Only the last line changes each time the sketch starts because it sets the seed to a different value by reading it from an unconnected analog input port as a seed to the randomSeed function.